 SOAR and SIEM will both churn out alerts with varying degrees of relevance, but with MDR, it’s much more likely that any alerts you do receive will be relevant.
 What’s more, you usually don’t have to lift a finger: your MDR provider often sorts the problem out for you remotely.

 Currently, less than 2 percent of companies are using MDR support.
 However, Gartner predicts that the number will grow to over 15 percent by the end of 2020.
 Not only will popularity grow among smaller companies, but also among mid-size companies that want to keep IT expenditure down.
 Many MDR solutions integrate with existing software stacks, allowing you to continue operating as usual.

 How BitLyft Cybersecurity Can Help

-BitLyft Cybersecurity takes SIEM, SOAR and SOC, together as a cohesive solution known as MDR, offering MDR to our clients, so they can focus on what’s most important, their business at hand.
+BitLyft AIR® merges SIEM, SOAR and SOC, together as a cohesive solution known as managed detection and response.
+This allows our clients to focus on what’s most important, their business at hand.

 Our services aim to provide you with a simple no-nonsense solution to keep your business safe from online threats.
 If you’d like to learn more, don’t hesitate to get in touch with us today to speak to one of our friendly representatives.
 We’ll help explain the services we offer and how they can be customized to your exact needs.